open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 ## Auto-configuration

-The above presents programmatic configuration for the SDK and proposeds that the core SDK has no other mechanism for configuration.
+The above presents programmatic configuration for the SDK and proposes that the core SDK has no other mechanism for configuration.
 There is no SPI nor processing of environment variables or system properties.
 There are many mechanisms for configuration, for example Spring Boot.
 Integration with these systems becomes easier to reason about if we consider auto-configuration at